gaurav-arun/linux_server_configuration/README.md

 - SSH login on port 2200 is allowed as user `grader`.

 ## Goals
-1. Deploy a up-to-date linux instance on the cloud.
+1. Deploy an up-to-date linux instance on the cloud.
 2. Create an user `grader` with sudo permissions.
 Only this user should be allowed to perform remote login using ssh.
 3. Secure this instance by configuring the firewall to only allow connections as follows:
   - `ssh` on `port 2200`